 What I like about the Sony RX100 V

-- It’s lightweight and it has arguably the best image quality in its class - My primary reason for purchasing the RX100 was so I had an alternative to heavy camera gear when the weather was poor, the landscape was 'not worthy' or I wanted to take photos when out running in the hills.
-Great image quality was my next priority though and, whilst the RX100 raw files are not DSLR quality, the reduction in weight compared to the acceptable drop in image quality is I feel a worthy trade-off.
-The images definitely appear to be good enough for editorial submissions, which is what I'll most likely use them for.
+- It’s lightweight and it has arguably the best image quality in its class - My primary reason for purchasing the RX100 was so I had an alternative to heavy camera gear when either I wasn't working, the weather was poor, the landscape was 'not worthy' or I wanted to take photos when out running in the hills.
+Great image quality was my next priority and, whilst the RX100 raw files are not DSLR quality, the reduction in weight compared to the acceptable drop in image quality is I feel a worthy trade-off for the above occasions.
+The images definitely appear to be good enough for editorial submissions, which is what I'll very likely use them for.

 - Button programming - Professional DSLRs are super easy to use in the mountains.
 All the key controls I make use of regularly (exposure settings, ISO adjustments, exposure compensation, etc.) are at my fingertips and are easy to use, even with big gloves on.
 The gloves aspect can't be said for the RX100 but you can easily customise the controls to suit your preferences.
 I’ve programmed the camera as follows;